-“Mom, can I have a cookie?”
+“Mom, can I have some vegan keto cookies?”
 If you hear that question a lot, you’re going to love these pistachio oatmeal cookies.
 Because honestly, they’re pretty good for you as far as cookies go.
 And if you’re tired of saying “No” all the time, it’s going to feel good to say, “Sure, go ahead.”

 First, let’s take a look at pistachios.
 We love the whole green and pale purple thing they’ve got going on.
 They’re also a good source of dietary fiber, protein, “good” fats, potassium, antioxidants…the list goes on.